 Satellite imagery was not available to the general public at first.
 End customers can now quickly access image information thanks to Google Earth and the growth of the Internet and consumer electronics.
 Despite the fact that Google's services are free, they account for a significant portion of the company's advertising revenue.
 Commercial satellite imaging is an important part of location-based services (LBS) and is particularly valuable in delivering emergency response in life-threatening situations and natural catastrophes.

-The EnhancedView programme of the National Geospatial-Intelligence Agency (NGA) is a ten-year contract worth USD 7.3 billion that includes GeoEye and DigitalGlobe, both of which are situated in the United States.
 Its goal is to boost imagery collection and reinvest in commercial satellite imaging infrastructure.
 These government contracts account for the majority of these companies' revenue, which is likely to add to overall market revenue in the forthcoming period.

 The expanding use of satellite imagery for security purposes, as well as the availability of internet services to end-users, are projected to propel the business forward.
 Product innovation and overall market growth are projected to be aided by technological advancements and increased investment.
 Despite the fact that only a few organizations own imaging satellites, a huge number of companies offer software and software as a service (SaaS) integration solutions.